Improving React Testing Library Tests

 for input elements

-queries for input elements is to match input by its associated label.
+queries for input elements, as their purpose is to match input by its associated label.
 Wouldn't it be easier to use *ByLabelText

-queries instead, as they ultimately achieve the same goal and the syntax is a bit lighter?
-I don't think there is that big of a difference in using one query vs another, however, *ByRole
+queries instead, since they ultimately achieve the same goal and the syntax is a bit lighter?
+While there might not seem to be a significant difference between the two queries, *ByRole

-is more robust when matching elements and will still work if you switch from <label>
+is more robust when matching elements and will still work if you switch e.g. from <label>

 to aria-label

-.
-On the other hand, not all types of input elements have a default role, so for example for the password input, we'd use the *ByLabelText
+On the other hand, not all types of input elements have a default role.
+For example, for a password or email input, we would use the *ByLabelText

 Use userEvent